menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Shutting Down or Restarting BDDS Appliances
 --------------------------------------------
 You can shut down or restart the BDDS appliances.
-A big difference is that for Micetro appliances you need to have physical access to the machine to turn it on again, for BDDS on hardware we have a Dell iDRAC (also more generally called an IPMI) on the machine which can be used for remote management to the machine including turning.

 .. warning::
    If you shut down the appliance, it will be turned off and you will need physical access to the appliance to turn it on again.